Mohammad Asif Khan

 • Along the way, I was appointed as “Acting Deputy VP (Education)”

-In the year 2018-2020, I was trusted with the opportunity not to just contribute to the exco, but also lead it as the President of APBioNet.
+In the year 2018-2024-, I was trusted with the opportunity not to just contribute to the exco, but also lead it as the President of APBioNET.
 I used the opportunity to improve the interaction between the exco by having at least one meeting per month, which we have succeeded in executing, barring one or two months.
 This allowed us to address various issues and better plan the running of the organisation.
 Key developments include:

 • regular meetings among exco

-• setup of APBioNet conference planning comm.
+• setup of APBioNET conference planning comm.

 • student ambassador programme

-• oversaw InSyB2019, InSyB2020, InSyB2021, and now InSyB2022.
+• oversaw InSyB2019 (Punjab, India), InSyB2020 (Guntur, India), InSyB2021 (Istanbul, Turkey), InSyB2022 (Virtual), InSyB2023 (Virtual), and now InSyB2024 (Uttar Pradesh, India).
 I hosted InSyB2021 and it broke many past InSyB records.

-• Improvements to APBioNet website and social media channels by working closely with the Secretariat
+• Improvements to APBioNET website and social media channels by working closely with the Secretariat

-• started a new initiative, APBioNetTalks
+• started a new initiative, APBioNETTalks

 • got APBioNET Student Council approved